 1. When and where does the session of my country take place?

-The session is normally scheduled 6 months after the Committee’s pre-session with civil society.
+The session is normally scheduled 6 months after the Committee’s pre-session with civil society under the standard reporting cycle, and 3 months after the Committee’s pre-session with civil society under the simplified reporting cycle.
 The Committee meets three times a year for 4 weeks each time.
 The first three weeks are the session and the fourth one is the pre-session.
 The dates of the session weeks are published on the Committee’s webpage.

 2. Who can come to the country session?
 Can children come?